iiitn/Canvas2D/README.md

-# Canvas Library.
+# Canvas2D

-Canvas Library for HTML5.
+A 2D Graphics Library for learning purpose.